Debt to Asset Ratio

 This is an advanced guide on how to calculate Debt to Asset (D/A) ratio with detailed analysis, interpretation, and example.
 You will learn how to use this ratio's formula to assess an organization's debt repayment capacity.

-The debt to asset ratio is a financial calculation that allows you to evaluate a company’s leverage situation.
+The debt to asset ratio, also known as the debt ratio, is a financial calculation that allows you to evaluate a company’s leverage situation.

 This is accomplished by measuring the percentage of a firm’s assets that are funded by creditors, rather than by investors.